A

 'Nice day,' he said.

-The pigeons scarpered; I looked up from my
+their chip-flinging contest and scarpered.
+I looked up from my single.
+'Uh,

 'Really?'